domo-dsml-public/dp21-workshop/README.md

 # dp21-workshop
 DP21 Demystifying Data Science Workshop Assets

-Tip: you can use https://nbviewer.jupyter.org/ to read the notebooks.
+Tip: You can use https://nbviewer.jupyter.org/ to read the notebooks.